Odin-SMR/qsmr/Settings/q_fields.rst

    A scalar.
 A tuning parameter to adjust the values in Se.
 The thermal noise standard deviation obtained by the L1B data is multiplicated with this factor.

-POINTING_SI
+POINTING
-   A scalar.
-The standard deviation of pointing off-set variability.
+   A structure.
+Definition of pointing off-set retrieval.
+The fields of the structure are as follows.
+RETRIEVE: A boolean, flagging if pointing off-set shall be retrieved or not.
+UNC: A priori uncertainty (1 std dev).

 PPATH_LMAX
    A scalar value.
 The maximum distance between points of the propagation path.